Skip to main content

 When to avoid Pre-Purchase discounts

-While offering discounts with your pre-purchase offers can give a significant advantage to merchants who are trying to increase their AOV, there are certain situations where draft orders may cause a conflict with your checkout flow, and therefore applying automatic discounts is not recommended.
-If any of the following scenarios apply to your store, we recommend that you don't use any of the discounts or incentives options.
+While offering discounts with your pre-purchase offers can give a significant advantage to merchants who are trying to increase their AOV, there are certain situations where draft orders may cause a conflict with your checkout flow, and therefore applying discounts is not recommended.
+If any of the following scenarios apply to your store, we recommend that you don't use any of the discounts or incentives options via Draft Orders.
 You can still offer pre-purchase without a discount or use the Shopify Compare at Price option to avoid the creation of a Draft Order Checkout.

 🚫 Merchants who use store-wide Shopify Automatic Discounts